-Deodorant is a necessary item for anyone who wants to eliminate the odors that can spring from our armpits.
+Deodorant is necessary for anyone who wants to eliminate the odors that can spring from our armpits.
 But how is that odor created in the first place?
-Sweat doesn't have any scent; the smell occurs after a few hours when the bacteria start to break down.
+Sweat doesn't have any scent; the smell occurs after a few hours when the bacteria break down.

 This means that we don't necessarily need an antiperspirant.
-Instead, we only need something to either prevent the bacteria from breaking down or something that will neutralize the odor once it begins to decompose.
-Many people are afraid to try something that isn't mainstream for fear; it won't work or make it complicated and involved.
+Instead, we only need something to either prevent the bacteria from breaking down or neutralize the odor once it begins to decompose.
+Unfortunately, many people are afraid to try something that isn't mainstream for fear; it won't work or make it complicated and involved.

 But making your own deodorant is surprisingly simple and here are